 - Insect and vector control

-Admissions to these programs requires official transcripts, a specified GPA minimum, letters of recommendation and possibly an interview.
+Admissions to environmental health programs may require official transcripts, a specified GPA minimum, letters of recommendation and an interview.

 Programs accredited by the National Environmental Health Science and Protection Accreditation Council (EHAC) are highly recommended.
 Many career options will require a degree from one of these programs.
 Few online degree options are also available for a bachelor's in environmental health.